Aider-AI/aider/docs/benchmarks.md

 I ran the code editing benchmark on almost all the ChatGPT models, using a variety of edit formats.
-This produced some interesting observations:
+This produced some interesting results:

   - Asking GPT to just return an updated copy of the whole file in a normal fenced code block is by far the most reliable edit format.
 This is true across all GPT-3.5 and GPT-4 models.
-Keeping the output format dead simple seems to leave GPT with more brain power to devote to the actual coding task.
-GPT is also less likely to mangle this simple output format.
   - Using the new function calling API is worse than the above whole file method, for all models.
 GPT writes worse code and frequently mangles this output format, even though OpenAI introduced the function calling API to make structured output formatting more reliable.
 This was a big surprise.
-  - The new June (`0613`) versions of `gpt-3.5-turbo` are worse at code editing than the older Feb (`0301`) version.
+  - The new June (`0613`) versions of `gpt-3.5-turbo` are worse at code editing than the older February (`0301`) version.
 This was unexpected.
-  - The GPT-4 models are much better at code editing than the GPT-3.5 models.
-This was expected.
+  - The GPT-4 models are much better at code editing than the GPT-3.5 models, as expected.

 The quantitative benchmark results agree with an intuition that I've been developing about how to prompt GPT for complex tasks like coding.
 You want to minimize the "cognitive overhead" of formatting the response, so that GPT can focus on the task at hand.
-You wouldn't expect a good result if you asked a junior developer to implement a new feature by hand typing `diff -c` formatted updates to the current code.
+For example, you wouldn't expect a good result if you asked a junior developer to implement a new feature by hand typing `diff -c` formatted updates to the current code.

+Using more complex output formats seem to cause two problems:

+  - It makes GPT write worse code.
+Keeping the output format simple seems to leave GPT with more attention to devote to the actual coding task.
+  - It makes GPT less likely to adhere to the output format.

 I had hoped that the new function calling API would enable more reliable use of structured output formats, but it does not appear to be a panacea when working with source code.